Skip to content

 smelt --resume <SESSION_ID> # resume a specific session

 Or use /resume from within the TUI.
-Use /fork to branch the current conversation into a new session.
+Use /fork to branch the current conversation into a new session, or /rewind (also Esc Esc when idle) to roll back to an earlier turn.

 Compaction